ElektraInitiative/libelektra/doc/decisions/explanations.md

 It should:

 - give all details why the solution:
-  - the solution solves the problem best
+  - solves the problem best
   - is best in line with our goals
   - fulfills all constraints and assumptions
 - describe what needs to be changed